asutoshpalai/abdb_patcher/Failure.md

   I don't think we can do much about it either, except for compiling our own version!

-- Since some of the selinux functions like `selinux_android_restorecon` were present, I thought that we can recreate the function in the binary.
+- As some of the selinux functions like `selinux_android_restorecon` were present, I thought that we can recreate the `selinux_android_setcon` function in the binary.
 But I was not able to find the source code of `setcon`.

 Considering the above point, I came to the conclusion that this trick to gain